ruralscenery/jupyter-cron/README.rst

 (every X at time) where

-**X** is ['day', 'monday', 'tuesday', 'wednesday','thursday', 'friday','saturday','sunday']
+**X** is ['day', 'monday', 'tuesday', 'wednesday', 'thursday', 'friday', 'saturday', 'sunday']

-**time** is either in short form without minutes like 5PM or long form with minutes, 5:00PM
+**time** is either in short form without minutes like 5PM or long form with minutes, 5.00PM

 For example: